How to plan a successful social media strategy for your dental practice

-Ready to get started with social media marketing for your dental office?
+Ready to get started with social media marketing for your dental practice?
 Great!

 Just like with any other marketing strategy, you need a plan if you want to be successful.
 It will come down to who you’ll be targeting, how often you’ll engage with them, what content you’ll be sharing, and how you can produce that content.